 Hi, welcome to my page.
 I know that reading through all these introductions can be overwhelming.
 Looking at all the qualifications and types of therapy might mean nothing to you – which must feel frustrating!
-My advice to you would be to choose the person that you feel a connection to, whether that be because you look at their photo and think they look like someone you could trust or because when you read their profile, you feel a sense of warmth and optimism that you may have found someone to help you!
+My advice to you would be to choose the person that you feel a connection to, whether that's because you look at their photo and think they look like someone you could trust or because when you read their profile, you feel a sense of warmth and optimism that you may have found someone to help you!

-I say all of this because the most important thing when having counselling in the hope of changing something in your life, feeling happier or more confident is the quality of your relationship with your counsellor.
+I say all of this because the most important thing when having counselling in the hope of changing something in your life, feeling happier, or more confident is the quality of your relationship with your counsellor.

 If you’re not sure of the exact reason you are wanting to come to therapy – that’s OK!
-We will figure it out together
+We will figure it out together.

 Whether you want to talk through your problems and tell your story or you prefer more structured support and guidance - I can offer both.

 I am truly passionate about helping people reach their full potential and feel self-confident.
-Whether you have struggled because of criticism or mistreatment by others or you just want to feel more able to resolve the problem that life throws at you, I would like to work with you.
+Whether you have struggled because of criticism or mistreatment by others or you just want to feel more able to resolve the problems that life throws at you, I would like to work with you.